dspicher/STDP_Multicompartment/README.md

   * subthreshold voltage flow from the soma to the dendrite
 * provide credibility to the proposed learning scheme by showing that a diverse set of characteristics regarding the spike-timing dependence of plasticity observed in experiments emerge under somato-dendritic prediction error learning

+A more detailed mathematical description of the model is given in model.pdf.
+All references to equation numbers within comments in .py files refer to this document.

 The model is implemented in pure Python and relies on the standard software stack for scientific computing in Python (numpy, matplotlib, etc.).
 I recommend using the [Anaconda distribution](https://store.continuum.io/cshop/anaconda/).

 ## File description